vduseev/dotfiles/README.md

 ## Requirements

+Here is what needs to be installed on the machine before setting up the configuration files in this repository:

 | Requirement | What is it |
 | - | - |
 | [Nerd Fonts](https://www.nerdfonts.com/#home) | fonts for developers with icons and symbols |